Mental Health Awareness Month in May

 The phenomenon was quickly replicated in the United States as the destructive aspects of industrialization continued, and the population of those who suffered from mental health problems continued to balloon.

-Mental Health Awareness Month was launched in 1949 by an organization called Mental Health America, which was founded in 1909 by a gentleman named Clifford Whittingham.
-At the time of its founding it was known as the National Committee for Mental Hygiene.
+Mental Health Awareness Month was launched in 1949 by an organization called Mental Health America, which was founded in 1909 by Clifford Whittingham.
+At the time of its founding, it was known as the National Committee for Mental Hygiene.

-Whittingham had suffered from mental health problems and was institutionalized a number of times, experiencing firsthand the brutal, barbaric treatment methods used for people with mental health problems.
+Whittingham had suffered with mental health problems and was institutionalized several times, experiencing firsthand the barbaric treatment methods used for people with mental health disorders.

-After seeing and experiencing these methods, Whittingham became an active crusader for the reform of psychiatric hospitals, and actually opened the first psychiatric outpatient facility in America.
+After seeing and experiencing these methods, Whittingham became an active crusader for the reform of psychiatric hospitals and opened the first psychiatric outpatient facility in America.

 Unfortunately, the mistreatment of individuals with mental health issues still persists today.
-Our prisons are de facto psychiatric hospitals, and the proliferation of homelessness in America is another very stark sign that we are far from where we need to be.
+The proliferation of homelessness in America is a very stark reminder that we are far from where we need to be.

-Creating awareness, education, and developing compassion for the 20% of Americans who suffer from mental health problems is vitally important today.
+Creating awareness, education, and developing compassion for the many Americans who suffer from the addiction epidemic and mental health problems is vitally important today.

-Much of the problem is a societal one, with a culture based on rugged individualism, unfettered competition and war, where kids go to bed hungry, and 40% of Americans don’t have $400 in case of an emergency, even after working two or three jobs.
+Much of the problem is a societal one, with a culture based on rugged individualism, unfettered competition and war, where kids go to bed hungry, and many Americans don’t have any money saved in case of an emergency, even after working two or three jobs.

 In today’s world, isolation and joylessness are the norm, children and women aren’t protected, intergenerational trauma is passed down from generation to generation, and minorities often feel the worst brunt of these problems.